Paracosm — Agent Swarm Simulation for Structured World Modeling with LLMs

 What it does

 Paracosm runs two leaders through the same scenario in parallel and makes their divergence measurable.
-Each turn has nine stages:
+Each turn has nine stages (the per-turn flow diagram at the top of this page shows the two lanes), alternating between LLM reasoning (HEXACO-prompted, divergent) and a deterministic kernel (seeded, replayable):

 | Stage | Kind | Responsibility |